Dutch Bros (BROS) Increases Yet Falls Behind Market: What Investors Need to Know

-Dutch Bros (BROS) ended the recent trading session at $34.01, demonstrating a +0.09% swing from the preceding day's closing price.
-The stock fell short of the S&P 500, which registered a gain of 0.54% for the day.
-Elsewhere, the Dow saw an upswing of 0.72%, while the tech-heavy Nasdaq appreciated by 0.65%.
+Dutch Bros (BROS) ended the recent trading session at $34.84, demonstrating a +0.84% swing from the preceding day's closing price.
+This change lagged the S&P 500's 1.7% gain on the day.
+Elsewhere, the Dow saw an upswing of 1.26%, while the tech-heavy Nasdaq appreciated by 2.51%.

-The drive-thru coffee chain operator and franchisor's stock has climbed by 5.14% in the past month, falling short of the Retail-Wholesale sector's gain of 9.25% and outpacing the S&P 500's gain of 4.86%.
+Shares of the drive-thru coffee chain operator and franchisor witnessed a gain of 8.75% over the previous month, beating the performance of the Retail-Wholesale sector with its gain of 4.02% and the S&P 500's gain of 1.27%.

-The investment community will be closely monitoring the performance of Dutch Bros in its forthcoming earnings report.
-In that report, analysts expect Dutch Bros to post earnings of $0.11 per share.
-This would mark a year-over-year decline of 21.43%.
-In the meantime, our current consensus estimate forecasts the revenue to be $323.92 million, indicating a 22.46% growth compared to the corresponding quarter of the prior year.
+The investment community will be paying close attention to the earnings performance of Dutch Bros in its upcoming release.
+The company's upcoming EPS is projected at $0.11, signifying a 21.43% drop compared to the same quarter of the previous year.
+At the same time, our most recent consensus estimate is projecting a revenue of $323.92 million, reflecting a 22.46% rise from the equivalent quarter last year.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $0.39 per share and a revenue of $1.23 billion, representing changes of +30% and +26.97%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates project earnings of $0.39 per share and a revenue of $1.23 billion, demonstrating changes of +30% and +26.97%, respectively, from the preceding year.

-Any recent changes to analyst estimates for Dutch Bros should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Dutch Bros.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has remained steady.
-Currently, Dutch Bros is carrying a Zacks Rank of #3 (Hold).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Dutch Bros is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that Dutch Bros has a Forward P/E ratio of 86.81 right now.
-This represents a premium compared to its industry's average Forward P/E of 20.49.
+Looking at valuation, Dutch Bros is presently trading at a Forward P/E ratio of 88.27.
+This signifies a premium in comparison to the average Forward P/E of 20.58 for its industry.

-Also, we should mention that BROS has a PEG ratio of 2.29.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The Retail - Restaurants was holding an average PEG ratio of 2.17 at yesterday's closing price.
+One should further note that BROS currently holds a PEG ratio of 2.33.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+The average PEG ratio for the Retail - Restaurants industry stood at 2.18 at the close of the market yesterday.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 156, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 154, which puts it in the bottom 40% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report